sumithayyil/mastering_git/original-readme.md

 navigate to the main branch and we will be able to see the changes we merged, run git checkout main

+typical workflow
+1. Clone the repository
+2. create a new branch from the main or another branch
+3. make your changes
+4. push the branch to remote repo
+5. open a pull request
+6. merge the changes
+7. pull the merged changes in to your local main branch
+8. repeat from step2

+RESOLVING MERGE CONFLICTS

+when 2 or more developers edit the same code git get confused this is called merge conflicts, when this happens git asks whose changes to keep.

+Will explain this by an example

+add one branch and not move to it

+git branch dev-jsm

+add another and switch to it

+git checkout -b dev-adrian

+i changed the title and  added new line to readme.md file and pushed

+in dev-jsm branch

+changed the title to another in the same readme.md file

+and did the same, now there are tow pull requests

+if i merge the changes from dev-jsm and try to merge the second pull request the second one will get blocked

+This branch has conflicts that must be resolved

+ig git got confused it expects you to decide which version you need to keep, and manually update the code

+sot reolve this merge conflict what we can do is

+switch to main branch
+git checkout main

+git pull

+now the local and remote main branch are identical

+now git checkout dev-adrian

+git merge main

+will get a conflicts, in webstorm pres Alt 0 to see the conflicts

+press resolve  and we will get 3 window left - our code right - their code center - result

+we can merge the code from dev-adrian and dev-jsm by checking code from left and right

+now
+git add ./
+git commit -m 'resolve merge conflicts' git push

+GIT SAVIOR COMMANDS

+git checkout <commit-hash> - is used to view the history of specific commits

+there might be the case you want to checkout to a commit and delete everything comes after it